Updated: Public health management of cases and contacts associated with COVID-19

 Psychosocial considerations

 Obtaining and maintaining public trust are key to successful implementation of these measures.
 Clear messages about isolation, including the criteria, rationale, justifications, and duration, as well as ways in which persons will be supported during the isolation period, will help to generate public trust.
-Messaging should also be sensitive to the needs of populations confronting social, economic, cultural or other vulnerabilities.
+Messaging should also be sensitive and tailored to the needs of populations confronting social, economic, cultural or other vulnerabilities.
 Additional information on the psychological impacts of COVID-19 is available.

 Public health monitoring of cases